ENDERZOMBI102/BEE-manipulator/README.md

 Planned & realized features!

-- GUI
+- GUI (45% done)
-- BEE & App Updater With A Togglable Auto Updater
+- BEE & App Updater With A Togglable Auto Updater (10% done)
-- BEE 2.4 installer
+- BEE 2.4 Installer (40% done)
+- App (Auto)Updater (100% done)
-- Package Browser & Manager
+- Package Browser & Manager (working on it)
-- Custom Type of Package: BM Package
+- Custom Type of Package: BM Package (90% done)
-- Custom Application For BEE2.4 Shortcuts (for the auto update feature)
+- Custom Application For BEE2.4 Shortcuts (for the auto update feature) (1% done)
-- Discord Rich Presence
+- Discord Rich Presence (0% done)
-- Possibility to add functionality to BM using BM packages
+- Add Functionality to BM Using BM Packages (aka plugins) (15% done)

+Libraries that i'm making for this project

+- config.py:<br>
+  a config manager (load, save, and check json-formatted config.cfg) with some handy capabilities as retrive steam's games folders and username

 The Future